 Living Life Based On a Three Word Headline.

-Its been a few years now since I left the big, bad world of advertising and, although I don’t miss it too much I am still drawn to every form of advertising I see, hear or watch.
-It’s one of those professions that, once it gets into one’s bloodstream it never, ever leaves you.
+It's been quite a while since I left the big, bad world of advertising and, although I don’t miss it too much, I am still drawn to every form of advertising I see, hear or watch.
+It’s one of those professions that, once it gets into one’s bloodstream, it never, ever leaves you.

 ogilvy logo.png